mcmcford/Binance-discord-alerts/README.md

 # Binance-discord-alerts
-a bot to alert you when the price of a pair drops below or rises above a price you pick
+a really basic bot to alert you when the price of a pair drops below or rises above a price you pick

 ### Example Commands: